Português do Brasil •

 - (Do not try to open/view your site now!)

 - Move your WordPress core files to the new location.
 This includes the files found within the original directory, such as http://example.com/wordpress, and all the sub-directories, to the new location.

 - Now, try to open your site by going to yourdomain.com/wp-admin.
 Note, you may need to go to yourdomain.com/wp-login.php

 - If you are using Permalinks, go to the Administration > Settings > Permalinks panel and update your Permalink structure to your .htaccess file, which should be in the same directory as the main index.php file.

 - Existing image/media links uploaded media will refer to the old folder and must be updated with the new location.
-You can do this with the Velvet Blues Update URLs plugin, or with a search and replace tool, or manually in your SQL database.
+You can do this with the Velvet Blues Update URLs or Better Search Replace plugins, WP-CLI's search-replace if your hosting provider (or you) have installed WP-CLI, a search and replace script, or manually in your SQL database.